NEGP Updates

 Responding to growth

 Since the release of the NEGP in 2019, we have responded to growth by adding capacity at schools across the country, as well as using other tools to manage growing school rolls.
-These tools include implementing new or amending existing enrolment schemes, changes to network structure, roll growth funding and establishing new schools.
-We have also in some cases, re-prioritised investment as demand changes across catchments.
-See announcements about funding allocated through Budget 19 here.
-There will be more announcements over the coming months about additional investment at local schools.
+These tools include implementing new or amending existing enrolment schemes, supporting schools to reduce their enrolments of out-of-zone students, changes to network structure, increasing maximum rolls at state integrated schools, and roll growth funding and establishing new schools as and when they are required.

-In response to immediate and pressing need, we have invested about $100 million across the country to meet the most urgent requirements, with half of this in Auckland.
-The vast majority of these classrooms are now in place and being used.
-We know that there are more schools needing extra space in 2022 due to growing rolls, and we are working with these schools to address this.
+Since 2021, and in response to immediate and pressing need, we have invested about $100 million annually across the country to meet the most urgent requirements, with half of this in Auckland.
+We know that there are more schools needing extra space in 2023 due to growing rolls, and we are working with these schools to address this.

 Working with stakeholders